dcbove-slice/django-testapp/README.md

 And among the most obvious reasons this isn't production quality are:
 * I've got Basic Auth for the REST endpoints and a default login for the admin console, but I need to look at this more.
+* The database and redis are exposing their ports (via the docker-compose file) in a manner that doesn't suit production.
 * I've got the DEBUG flags on.

 ## Project Creation